-- Noise
+Noise

 - Vibration

 - Solvents

 - Fumes

 - Dust

 - Biological agents

 - Other substances hazardous to health

 Staff in the following departments are subject to annual health surveillance.
 Others, as risk assessment identifies.
-New starters will be subject to baseline assessments
+New starters or those moving into new departments will be subject to baseline assessments.
+The above risks will largely but possibly not exclusively affect:

-- Design and Technology
+- Design and Technology staff

 - Grounds staff

 - Estates/site staff

 - Music staff

-Most monitoring and surveillance will be organised through the Estates/HR Teams with our nominated Occupational Health Contractor.
+Most monitoring and surveillance will be organised through the Estates/HR Teams with our nominated Occupational Health Contractor or other BOHS registered Exposure Monitoring Contractors.

-28) Hot Works
+30) Hot Works